marcespie/tag-videos/README.md

     mp.register_event("file_loaded", display_tags)

 It's probably possible to write a proper luadbi interface to the database, so that the tags could be added as properties on load and shown within mpv's interface.

+As for the base interactive interface, it uses a lot of algorithmic tricks to make sure you don't create crazy similar tags which is often a problem with these programs.